mjanser/ansible-role-kodi/README.md

 The user which is defined in the variable `kodi_user` is used to set permissions on directories and files created during the setup.

-If `kodi_type` is set to `service` this user will be created on the system including a home directory.
+If `kodi_type` is set to `service` this user will be created on the system including a home directory by default.
-Additionally the service will be started as that user.
+You can disable that by setting `kodi_user_create` to `no`.
+The service will be started as that user.

 ### Database password